 Skills Development Program –A USA sanctioned hockey program with structured lesson plans designed to be a low intensity, fun oriented program that teaches the youngster the fundamentals of skating: forward, backward, stopping and turning.
 It is presented in a non-competitive setting with very little emphasis on the actual game of hockey.
 The age range for this level is up to eight years old, although we will accept a non- skater of any age.
 With players age two to five years old, there is a possibility that the child may not be physically or emotionally ready for this type of activity.
 If they do not like it, it is better to stop and try again the next year, rather than forcing them to continue and making it a negative experience.
-The Skills Development Program is designed as a two-year program with the players moving to the Mite level at the completion of the Skills Development Program.

 The President shall appoint individuals to be Division Directors for the Skills Development Program, Mite, Squirt, Pee Wee, Bantam, Midget and Girls Divisions.
 These are one-year appointments and are non-voting positions.
 The Division Directors are responsible for coordinating, in conjunction with the Marquette Junior Hockey Director, the pre-season evaluations and player drafts, monitoring league play for compliance with league rules, assisting with player discipline problems when requested by a coach or parent and being the liaison person between the players, coaches and parents in their division and the Board of Directors.
 Division Directors may also be asked to help with tournaments involving their Division.

-All house teams in MJHC are drafted in accordance with guidelines set up by the Michigan Amateur Hockey Association (MAHA).
+All house teams starting with 10U, in MJHC are drafted in accordance with guidelines set up by the Michigan Amateur Hockey Association (MAHA).
 The players will skate in "pre-season" evaluation sessions.
-In these sessions, the players will participate in various hockey drills and scrimmages so that the coaches can become familiar with the players.
+In these sessions, the play¬ers will participate in various hockey drills and scrimmages so that the coaches can become familiar with the players.
 Teams are drafted to insure the most equal distribution of talent.
-Players should expect a 14-18 game regular season.
-The regular season Champions receive individual Championship awards at the year-end Awards Program.
-There will also be mid-season playoffs (Squirt Division and higher) starting the first weekend in January.
+There will be mid-season playoffs (10U Division and higher) starting the first weekend in January.
 These playoffs determine who will represent Marquette Junior Hockey in the Region I Playoffs, which lead to the District 8 Playoffs and ultimately to the State Championship.
-No awards are presented to mid-season playoff winners.
+No awards are pre¬sented to mid-season playoff winners.
 The house league also participates in year-end playoffs to determine the Association Playoff Championship.
-The winners of the Association Playoff Championship receive individual awards at the year-end Awards Program.
+The winners of the Association Playoff Championship receive individ¬ual awards at the year-end Awards Program.

 Travel Teams are competitive programs.
-Squirt, PeeWee, Bantam and Midget Division tryouts are held in late summer or early fall and the coach selects his/her team from the players that try out.
-Players must be registered with MJHC for the current season and have no outstanding financial obligations to MJHC or any other MJHC Team in order to try out for a Travel Team.
+10U, 12U, 14U, Girls and Split Season U16/U18 Division tryouts are held in late summer or early fall and the coach selects his/her team from the players that try out.
+Players must be registered with MJHC for the current season, USA Hockey and have no outstanding financial obligations to MJHC or any other MJHC Team in order to try out for a Travel Team.
 There is a try out fee charged to any player trying out for these teams.
 Not all players that try out are selected for Travel Teams.

-All coaches in the MJHC must be approved by a vote of the Board of Directors and must submit to a background check of his/her criminal record by the Michigan State Police.
+All coaches in the MJHC must be approved by a vote of the Board of Directors and must submit to a back¬ground check of his/her criminal record by the Michigan State Police.
 This is to provide as many safeguards as possible when selecting the people that will be interacting with our children.
-Parents also have an opportunity to complete a written evaluation of their child's coach(es) at the end of each season.
-These evaluations are used in the coaching selection process for the next season.

 The MJHC ascribes to and supports the following policies set out by USA Hockey and the Michigan Amateur Hockey Association.